 Salk Institute for Biological Studies

-Dr. Ecker is a Howard Hughes Medical Institute–Gordon and Betty Moore Foundation investigator.
-He is also a professor in the Plant Molecular and Cellular Biology Laboratory at the Salk Institute for Biological Studies.
+Dr. Ecker is a Howard Hughes Medical Institute-Gordon and Betty Moore Foundation investigator.
+He is also a professor in the Plant Molecular and Cellular Biology Laboratory and Director of the Genomic Analysis Laboratory at the Salk Institute for Biological Studies.

 In a quiet abbey in the 1850s, Gregor Mendel grew thousands of pea plants, famously showing that traits can be inherited in predictable ways.
 Joseph Ecker, a Mendel of the modern age, is trying to figure out how plant genes work—but with the help of the fastest, most sophisticated technology available.
 "I don't have the patience of a monk," he says with a chuckle.